udfn/wlpavuoverlay/README.md

 ## License?
 Unlicense.
 See the file `UNLICENSE` for the full text, or https://unlicense.org

-The XML protocol files in the `protocol` directory have different licenses though.
+The XML protocol files in the `subprojects/nwl/protocol` directory have different licenses though.